 - Sales training

-Sales leaders rely too heavily on comp and training to solve sales problems.
+Sales leaders rely too heavily on compensation and training to solve sales problems.
 Both are critically important.
-But, by themselves they are almost always insufficient to solve the identified sales problem.
+But, by themselves they are almost always insufficient.

 - Market segment